inyong37/Study/_Computer/Hardware/Network.md

 #### Bluetooth Low Energy (LE)

 The Bluetooth Low Energy (LE) radio is designed for very low power operation.
 Transmitting data over 40 channels in the 2.4GHz unlicensed ISM frequency band, the Bluetooth LE radio provides developers a tremendous amount of flexibility to build products that meet the unique connectivity requirements of their market.
 Bluetooth LE supports multiple communication topologies, expanding from point-to-point to broadcast and, most recently, mesh, enabling Bluetooth technology to support the creation of reliable, large-scale device networks.
 While initially known for its device communications capabilities, Bluetooth LE is now also widely used as a device positioning technology to address the increasing demand for high accuracy indoor location services.
 Bluetooth LE now includes features that enable one device to determine the presence, distance, and direction of another device.

+- It operates in the free ISM band between 2.402 and 2.480GHz, so it does not require a license.
+- Its range depends on the emission power available to the transmitting equipment and whether we are indoors or outdoors.
+- It is oriented to the point-to-point connection or mesh network of few nodes.
+- Maximum data transmission speed 2Mbps.
+- Difficulty crossing certain obstacles such as walls.
+- It use is mainly focused on desktop computers, laptops, mobile or audio output devices, hands-free, sports or home automation devices and even toys, medical technology or industry.

 ---